GSA/Section508.gov/_pages/manage/2026-03-24-manage-business-case-for-section508.md

 <ul>
   <li><strong>Organizational Impact: </strong>Fewer Section 508-related complaints lead to reduced processing costs.
 This could include reduced labor hours across various agency roles, including time spent by legal teams, Section 508 staff, and other personnel involved in gathering information and addressing complaints.</li>
   <li><strong>Individual Impact: </strong>The time spent handling a single complaint by Section 508 staff, legal teams, and IT personnel could be avoided by providing accessible products from the start.</li>
-  <li>For additional guidance on identifying and mitigating Section 508 risks, please refer to the <a href="https://www.section508.gov/manage/governance/ict-accessibility-and-risk-management/" target="_blank" class="usa-link--external">Risk Matrix & Example Risk Factors</a>.</li>
+  <li>For additional guidance on identifying and mitigating Section 508 risks, please refer to the <a href="https://www.section508.gov/manage/governance/ict-accessibility-and-risk-management">Risk Matrix & Example Risk Factors</a>.</li>
 </ul>

 ### Avoid costly litigation, settlements, and reputational damage.